Luaioo/SQLi-Automation-Python-Tool/README.md

 ### Overview

 The tool was used for a blind SQL injection vulnerability.
-The Vulnerable web application uses a tracking cookie for analytics, and performs an SQL query containing the value of the submitted cookie.
+The application uses a tracking cookie for analytics, and performs an SQL query containing the value of the submitted cookie.

-The results of the SQL query are not returned, and no error messages are displayed.
-But the application includes a "Welcome back" message in the page if the query returns any rows.
+The results of the SQL query are not returned, and the application does not respond any differently based on whether the query returns any rows.
+If the SQL query causes an error, then the application returns a custom error message.

 ### How to Setup
 1. Setup your burpsuite proxy to `127.0.0.1:8080`
-2. Write any SQLi query and paste it in the `sqli_payload` paramenter
+2. Write the SQLi query and paste it in the `sqli_payload` paramenter
-3. Paste the value of all your cookies value in the `cookies` paramenter
+3. Paste the value of all the cookies in the `cookies_sqli` paramenter

 ### How to Reproduce